top of page

 B: Yes - me and Caroline have shacked up - when I gain my majority we will move into Newstead, as Caroline has suggested

-SBD: Well, she's a damned fine piece at any rate - no doubt when your romance has desisted, I will show a marked interest in her
+SBD: Well, she's a damned fine piece at any rate (continues with the expert ogling) no doubt when your romance has desisted, I will show a marked interest in her

-CC: My days on the Town are over Mr. Scrope - I will join the ranks of ex-milliners and actresses who cleanse the blood of hereditarily insane aristocrats
+CC: Nay! - my days on the Town are over Mr. Scrope - I shall join the ranks of ex-milliners and actresses who cleanse the blood of hereditarily insane aristocrats

-H(triumphantly): If you thought you consigned the whole race of fortune-hunters to the Pit of Acheron by leaving your northern abode - 'twould seem you were mistaken somewhat, what?!
+H(triumphantly): If you thought you consigned the whole race of fortune-hunters to the Pit of Acheron by leaving your northern abode - 'twould seem you were mistaken somewhat

 SBD: So very many Carolines my dear Byron - perhaps for fear of confusion, you should steer clear of Carolines in future - also, do remember that too frequent connection with a milliner will require restoration by Pearson’s